 One of the Leading Hotels in the World, this luxury property is in a historical building in the American Quarter.
 It’s minutes away from the old city of Jaffa, bohemian Florentin, and a short walk from the beach promenade.
-The chic rooftop terrace showcases one of the most beautiful views of the nearby Mediterranean Sea while the opulent George & John restaurant, decked out in glowing marble, offers a luscious taste of classic Israeli cuisine with a modern panache.
-The rooms are plush oases, the spa is world-famous for their soothing treatments, and every corner of this design hotel stands ready to amaze.
+Its chic rooftop terrace showcases one of the most beautiful views of the nearby Mediterranean Sea.
+When you’re at the opulent George & John restaurant, decked out in glowing marble, enjoy a luscious taste of classic Israeli cuisine with a modern panache.
+The rooms at the Drisco are plush oases.
+Take advantage of the spa that’s world-famous for their soothing treatments, and every corner of this design hotel stands ready to amaze.

 4-6 Auerbach Street, Tel Aviv, 6811911, Israel

 This Atlas Boutique hotel that sits in historic Jaffa combines design and convenience to give you an unprecedented experience.
-Only minutes from the serene Clock Tower and the bustling flea market, and 300 meters from Tel Aviv’s famous beaches, you’ll have the full run of Yafo right outside your door.
-The hotel is a paragon of hospitality, with free snacks and staff ready to help with your every request.
+Additionally, it’s only minutes from the serene Clock Tower and the bustling flea market, and 300 meters from Tel Aviv’s famous beaches, you’ll have the full run of Yafo right outside your door.
+The Market House is a paragon of hospitality, with free snacks and staff ready to help with your every request.
 The interior is colorful and vibrant, and the views from the private balconies are postcard picture-perfect.

 5 Beit Eshel St., Tel Aviv, 6802505, Israel

 Bright and cheerful, Margosa Hotel sits within a few minutes’ walk of the Old City of Jaffa in Tel Aviv.
 Offering a range of spacious design rooms with balconies looking over the old port city, it’s the perfect place to soak up the atmosphere and imagine life centuries ago.
 The hotel offers a full Israeli breakfast, spa treatments by appointment, and transport rentals so you can get around easily.
 The lobby bar is open 24/7 with drinks and snacks, but there are plenty of options nearby to dine out.
-Main attractions of Jaffa, including the famous Flea Market, St. Peter’s Church, and the port are just a few minutes’ walk away.
+Additionally, it’s near the main attractions of Jaffa, including the famous Flea Market, St. Peter’s Church, and the port.

 Avraham Even Shoshan St. 1, Tel Aviv, Jaffa, 6817696